ryaan-anthony/rotary-framework/README.md

-# rotary-framework
+# Rotary Commerce, Framework

-Framework for Rotary, and Ecommerce Platform hastily built in Ruby
+This repository contains the framework for Rotary, an Ecommerce Platform hastily built in Ruby